Buses in Malta: Electric buses

 In 2019, Malta Public Transport started experimenting with electric buses by ordering one electric bus by Slovenian manufacturer TAM registered as BUS-500.
-It entered in public service in January 2020 on a special route dubbed the X122 that was an express version of the 122 route (Valletta - St Luke's Hospital (Gwardamanġa) - Mater Dei Hospital).
+It entered public service in January 2020 on a special route dubbed the X122 that was an express version of the 122 route (Valletta - St Luke's Hospital (Gwardamanġa) - Mater Dei Hospital).
 However, due to COVID-19 restrictions, testing of the electric bus had to be cut short as the company had to purge some of its fleet.
-The bus remained abandoned till early 2022 at the Floriana Ditch depot.
+The bus remained abandoned until early 2022 at the Floriana Ditch depot.

 Around the summer of 2020, the Ministry of Gozo, with the help of European Union funds, ordered six 12-meter buses from Chinese manufacturer Foton for use on the Port of Mġarr - Ta' Xħajma Park and Ride service to help reduce traffic in the area.
-The buses landed on Maltese shores in the summer of 2020 and entered service over a year later on November 10, 2021, reason being that there were delays from the charger company and COVID-19 pandemic restrictions.
+The buses landed on Maltese shores in the summer of 2020 and entered service over a year later on November 10, 2021, because there were delays from the charger company and COVID-19 pandemic restrictions.